Dog Training 101: What to Teach Your New Dog

 Look at my face.
 Teaching a dog to watch you helps get a dog’s attention and distract them from problematic situations, such as the unexpected presence of another dog.

 Put your butt on the ground.
 Teaching a dog to sit is one of the easiest things to teach dogs to do.
-It’s a useful calming cue and — since sitting is incompatible with undesirable behavior — in defusing otherwise touchy situations.
+It’s a useful calming cue and — sitting is incompatible with many undesirable behaviors — can be useful in defusing otherwise touchy situations.

 Run to me.
 Run directly to me.
 Do not stop at the dead squirrel.
 Dogs who reliably come when called can safely be given more freedom.
 Once your dog masters being able to come reliably in your home, move on to environments with higher stimulation.